opengeospatial/HY_Features/README.md

 # HY_Features Repository

-This repository is currently used to host a GitHub Pages view of the HY\_Features model.
+This repository is currently used to host a GitHub Pages view of the HY\_Features model as well as a rough draft of the specification document.

-## Packages:
+## Links to Packages in the GitHub Pages view of the application:
 ### Normative:
 [HY\_HydroFeature](http://opengeospatial.github.io/HY_Features/HTML_HYF/HY_HydroFeature/index.htm)
 [HY\_Utilities](http://opengeospatial.github.io/HY_Features/HTML_HYF/HY_Utilities/index.htm)